 At the end, put a smile on, be patient, bring some extra food and know that you will have to do some waiting.
 It took us 3 hours and we got there at 10:30am.
 Once we got our stamps we had to leave the office and find the guy who actually puts the sticker in your passport and stamps it.(in an office next to the bathroom) Don't expect your taxi to wait...ours didn't but we had no problem finding another willing to drive us to Damascus.

 In short, it's been a couple of years but it's possible to get a visa at the border.
-The reasons we took a chance and went to the border was that we didn't know when we were going to get to Syria (would have been more than 3 months after we left the US) and it was $131 in the US and $28 at the border. about 8 years agoAnswered by farflungistan via WorldNomads.com
+The reasons we took a chance and went to the border was that we didn't know when we were going to get to Syria (would have been more than 3 months after we left the US) and it was $131 in the US and $28 at the border. over 8 years agoAnswered by farflungistan via WorldNomads.com